BLOG

 Enterprise Nation member Mariko Broome runs courses to help business owners take better photos through her business Mariko Broome Photography.
 She said people tend to lack the confidence to take photos for their business using mobile phones.

-Broome recommends creating a library of photos you can use that are unique to your business.
+Mariko recommends creating a library of photos you can use that are unique to your business.

 There are a number of guidelines she has for people that are starting to take their own photos:

-• Don't use zoom or flash
+• Don't use zoom or flash.

-• Tap the screen to choose where you want to focus
+• Tap the screen to choose where you want to focus.

-• When you're shooting for Instagram think about how you shoot - it will come up in a square so your composition will change
+• When you're shooting for Instagram think about how you shoot – it will come up in a square so your composition will change.

 • Try turning on the phone's grid.
 You can line up the horizon (the horizon should be flat to avoid putting the viewer off) or something of interest with one of the lines.

-It really helps to practice.
+It really helps to practise.
 If you see an opportunity to take a photo, get multiple shots.
 Try portrait and landscape, or shoot from above.
 Experiment with different layouts.
 Experimentation will help you get comfortable and find a style that suits your business.

 Want more resources to help you build a strong brand?

 Enterprise Nation members can access in-depth advice on branding, marketing plans, social media and attracting new customers.
+Discover the full range of member benefits

 Editing photos for business use